heroku/devcenter-webapp-runner/README.md

     Feb 14, 2012 5:21:44 PM org.apache.coyote.AbstractProtocol start
     INFO: Starting ProtocolHandler ["http-bio-8080"]

 Webapp Runner will then launch a Tomcat instance with the given war deployed to it.
 This takes advantage of Tomcat's embedded APIs and is similar to an option that Jetty offers: [Jetty Runner](http://blogs.webtide.com/janb/entry/jetty_runner).
+Webapp Runner is (open source)[http://github.com/jsimone/webapp-runner] so you can view or contribute to the source code.

 ## Create an application if you don't already have one